Vijay Award for Favourite Film

 The Vijay Award for Favourite film is given by STAR Vijay as part of its annual Vijay Awards ceremony for Tamil (Kollywood) films.
-In the first year of the awards, the all-time favourite film was chosen by viewers from any particular year, with the 1992 film Devar Magan emerging the winner.
+In the inaugural year of the awards in 2006, the all-time favourite film was chosen by viewers from any particular year, with the 1992 film Devar Magan emerging as winner.
 From 2007 onwards, viewers were asked to select their favourite film of the respective preceding year.

 Winners and nominees

 Here is a list of the winners and nominations and the films for which they won and were nominated respectively.